Simple and Honest Confidence Intervals in Nonparametric Regression: Monte Carlo

-Table~\ref{tab:mc} reports the results.
+\Cref{tab:mc} reports the results.
 The FLCIs perform well when the correct $\SC$ is used.
 As expected, they suffer from undercoverage if $\SC$ is chosen too small, or suboptimal length when $\SC$ is chosen too large.
 The ROT choice of $\SC$ appears to do a reasonable job of having good coverage and length in these designs without requiring knowledge of the true smoothness constant.
-However, as discussed in Section~\ref{data-driven_bw_ci_sec}, it is impossible for the ROT choice of $\SC$ (or any other data-driven choice) to do this uniformly over the whole function class, so one must take care in extrapolating these results to other designs.
-As predicted by the theory in Section~\ref{sec:comp-with-other}, the RBC CI has good coverage when implemented using $\hrmse$, although it is on average about 25\% longer than the corresponding FLCI\@.
+However, as discussed in \Cref{sec:pract-impl}, this ROT choice imposes additional restrictions on the parameter space, so one must take care in extrapolating these results to other designs.

+As predicted by the theory in \Cref{sec:comp-with-other}, the RBC CIs also have good coverage when implemented using the $\hrmse$ bandwidth, and they are less sensitive to the choice of $\SC$ than the corresponding FLCIs, at the expense of being on average about 25\% longer.
+RBC CIs with bandwidth given by $\hhrmse{\Mrot}$ also achieve good coverage, but they are again about 25\% longer than the corresponding FLCIs.

-The other CIs all have very poor coverage for at least one of the designs.
-Our analysis in Sections~\ref{sec:comp-with-other} suggests that this is due to the use of plug-in bandwidths that estimate the pointwise MSE optimal bandwidth $\hpt$.
-Indeed, looking at the average of the bandwidth over the Monte Carlo draws (also reported in Table~\ref{tab:mc}), it can be seen that the plug-in bandwidths used for these bandwidths tend to be much larger than those that estimate $\hrmse$.
+The CIs based on bandwidths justified by pointwise-in-$f$ asymptotics (rows 1, 2, 3, and 7 for each design in the table) all have very poor coverage for at least one of the designs.
+Our analysis in \Cref{sec:comp-with-other} suggests that this is due to the tuning parameter choices required by these bandwidths.
+Indeed, looking at the average of the bandwidth over the Monte Carlo draws (also reported in \Cref{tab:mc}), it can be seen that the bandwidths tend to be much larger than those that estimate $\hrmse$.
 This is even the case for the CE bandwidth, which is intended to minimize coverage errors.

-Overall, the Monte Carlo analysis suggests that default approaches to nonparametric CI construction (bias-correction or undersmoothing relative to plug-in bandwidths) can lead to severe undercoverage, and that plug-in bandwidths justified by pointwise-in-$f$ asymptotics are the main culprit.
+Overall, the Monte Carlo analysis suggests that default approaches to nonparametric CI construction (bias-correction or undersmoothing relative to plug-in bandwidths) can lead to severe undercoverage when implemented using bandwidths justified by pointwise-in-$f$ asymptotics.
 Bias-corrected CIs such as the one proposed by CCT can have good coverage if one starts from the minimax RMSE bandwidth, although they will be wider than FLCIs proposed in this paper.